Jonathan Dordick: Background

-Dordick received his B.A. degree in Biochemistry and Chemistry from Brandeis University and his Ph.D. from the Massachusetts Institute of Technology in Biochemical Engineering.
-In 1987, Dr. Dordick joined the Department of Chemical and Biochemical Engineering at the University of Iowa.
+Dordick received his B.A. degree in biochemistry and chemistry from Brandeis University and his Ph.D. from the Massachusetts Institute of Technology in biochemical engineering.
+In 1987, Dordick joined the department of chemical and biochemical engineering at the University of Iowa.
 He was promoted to associate professor in 1991, to full professor in 1994, and served as department chair from 1995 to 1998.
-In 1998, Dordick joined the faculty at Rensselaer Polytechnic Institute as chair of the Department of Chemical and Biological Engineering and the Howard P. Isermann Professor.
-He served as Director of the Center for Biotechnology and Interdisciplinary Studies from 2008-2012 and as Vice President for Research at RPI from 2012-2018.
-Since 2018, Dordick has been the co-Director of the Heparin Applied Research Center and the Senior Advisor to the Rensselaer president for Strategic Initiatives.
-Prof. Dordick is a member of the National Academy of Engineering and the National Academy of Inventors.
+In 1998, Dordick joined the faculty at Rensselaer Polytechnic Institute as chair of the department of chemical and biological engineering and the Howard P. Isermann Professor.
+He served as director of the Center for Biotechnology and Interdisciplinary Studies from 2008-2012 and as vice president for research at RPI from 2012 to 2018.
+Since 2018, Dordick has been the co-director of the Heparin Applied Research Center and the senior advisor to the Rensselaer president for strategic initiatives.
+Dordick is a member of the National Academy of Engineering and the National Academy of Inventors.
 He is a Fellow of the American Chemical Society, the American Association for the Advancement of Science, and the American Institute of Medical and Biological Engineers.
 He has received numerous awards, including the Amgen Award in Biochemical and Molecular Engineering, Food, Pharmaceutical and Bioengineering Award of the American Institute of Chemical Engineers, Marvin J. Johnson Award and the Elmer Gaden Award both of the American Chemical Society, the International Enzyme Engineering Award, and an NSF Presidential Young Investigator Award.
 He has cofounded several companies, including EnzyMed (now part of Albany Molecular Research, Inc.), Solidus Biosciences, Inc., and Redpin Therapeutics.
 He has also served on multiple White House-sponsored panels and committees in biomanufacturing.
-Dr. Dordick has published over 400 papers and is an inventor/co-inventor on nearly 50 patents and patent applications.
+Dordick has published over 400 papers and is an inventor/co-inventor on nearly 50 patents and patent applications.

 He is married to Vera.
 Dordick has a son, Samuel, and a daughter, Hannah.